Minttu: Later phases

 In 2009, production of Minttu moved to Pernod Ricard, which has since been developing the product family.
 The packaging has also been renewed by replacing the frosted ice design of the bottle with a smooth bottle.

 The Minttu core product line now includes six different versions: Minttu Peppermint, Minttu Choco, Minttu Black with a salty liquorice flavour, Minttu Peach, Minttu Cool Mint Choco with a chocolate milk flavour and the limited edition Minttu Cookies & Cream.
 The Minttu Twist product line includes five versions with less alcohol and more flavour: Minttu Twist Bubble Gum, Minttu Twist Polka, Minttu Twist Karamel with a caramel flavour, Minttu Twist Cinnamon Bun and Minttu Twist Cool Banana.

 Minttu has established its position both in the Nordic countries and in the Baltic countries.
 In Finland, Minttu Peppermint has been one of Alko's best selling products for as long as Alko has been keeping records.
 In 2013 the beverage was at position 13 in the category "other strong drinks".

+In 2024, the Finnish beverage company Hartwall said it will buy its Finnish brands and their production, which also included Minttu liqueur, from the alcohol company Pernod Ricard.